carmel-wenga/rag-capstone-ingestion/README.md

 # rag-capstone-ingestion

 Minimal ingestion service for a RAG pipeline.
-It reads local documents, chunks their text with LangChain, generates embeddings with LangChain, and stores them in Elasticsearch using a single ingestion flow.
+It reads local documents, extracts text, chunks with LangChain, generates embeddings with LangChain, and stores chunks in Elasticsearch.

 ## Project structure